 How to identify the device without a driver

-If you right-click on a driver, you wish to find a driver for and left-click on Properties.
-You can click on the Details tab to learn more about the hardware component.
+If you right-click on a driver and left-click on Properties.
+Click on the Details tab to learn more about the hardware component.

 Left-click on the combo box under ‘Property’ and left-click on Hardware Ids.
 Some values will be listed under the Value box.

 Take note of the DEV number and copy it (right-click & copy) to do the following search in Google:

 Type driver, add a space, and paste the hardware DEV number.
 Complete the Google search.

 You will notice that your DEV number will appear in some results.
 Click on the results, starting with the top one.
 Continue to do this until you find some information about the type of device associated with that DEV number.

 Once you have identified what it is, do another search for the hardware description you found.
 You can first try the manufacturer’s website to find a driver.
-If you don’t have any luck, continue onto other websites to find a driver.
+If you don’t have any luck, continue onto other websites to find one.

 Be careful of websites that look spammy.
 They want you to install other programs to maintain or update your drivers.
 Stay away.
 They aren’t going to be of any help.

 The icon will look like a screen with a magnifying glass over it.

 Access to the Device Manager allows you to improve communication between the operating system and your computer’s hardware.

-So you can use every hardware component as you are meant to.
+So you can use every component as you are meant to.

 If you cannot get the drivers necessary for your hardware, it’s time to upgrade the component.

 Unfortunately, this is the nature of computing, requiring spending some money to get it right.

 I hope you never have to run into such an issue.
 Good luck getting your drivers working and up to date.